arenatheme/thelook/templates.md

     ![](/assets/sale-meta.png)

- * Product tabs: Product tabs will use blocks for data.
+ * Product tabs: Product tabs will use **Content** for data.

  ![](/assets/product-tabs.png)

- If you use block type 'Description', in order to use multi-tabs with heading 5 tag, please refer to [this](https://arenathemes.freshdesk.com/solution/articles/6000177903-product-multi-tab-description-tab-missing-problem-arenathemes)
+ If you use Content type '**Description**', in order to use multi-tabs with heading 5 tag, please refer to [this](https://arenathemes.freshdesk.com/solution/articles/6000177903-product-multi-tab-description-tab-missing-problem-arenathemes)

  (**NOTE:** **_product.stick-description-2_** does not have option for _Product tab alignment_)